GildedPleb/hab-guide/src/pages/poc.md

 The focus of this build, again, was to present a Proof of Concept, it was to prove that we _could_ eliminate choke-points, but not, necessarily, to eliminate every single one.
+But we did get some notable ones.

 ### Eliminated

-That said, many have been eliminated.
-Most notably:

 - **Hardware Failure:** We have eliminated the most problematic node SPF as it almost for sure exists for almost every current self-hosted bitcoin node